Lend your time & Talent to helping wildlife!

 For those who want to lend their unique skillsets to the vital "behind the scenes" work at the Sanctuary!

 Please note that we are closed to the public in order to maintain a natural setting for our wildlife patients.
-We do offer the ability to schedule a tour or small group viewing, but these must be scheduled in advance.
-Please email us at info@rockfishwildlifesanctuary.org if you are interested in scheduling a tour.
-We look forward to sharing RWS with you!
+We do not permit visitors without a pre-arranged viewing time.
+Please do not come to the Sanctuary to visit without scheduling a tour.

 5450 Wheelers Cove Rd.